NeMLA Annual Book Award

 Interdisciplinary Studies Institute

-I have worked for the Institute since 2012, assisting with the running of faculty seminars, bringing faculty to campus for week-long residencies in conjunction with our annual theme, and the planning of major symposiums on the UMass Amherst campus.
+I worked for the Institute from 2012 to 2017, assisting with the running of faculty seminars, bringing faculty to campus for week-long residencies in conjunction with our annual theme, and the planning of major symposiums on the UMass Amherst campus.